 One of the famous riders in their contract was the Brown M&M rider.
 (Pass out or display Student_VanHalen1982).
 So, this is a page from their contract.
 First of all, note that the food description is all very precise.
 Now, look at the statement about the bowl of M&Ms.

 So, Van Halen took this very seriously.
-If there was a brown MnM in their bowl, they would refuse to go on, or worse still, would wreck the dressing room.
+If there was a brown M&M in their bowl, they would refuse to go on, or worse still, would wreck the dressing room.
 They wrecked the dressing room in Colorado, and New Mexico and caused thousands of dollars worth of damage.
 They refused to go on.
 And legally, they can, because right there in big letters on the first page of the contract (display Student_VanHAlenPage1) said that if the riders weren’t followed, they could back out).
 Rock And Roll!

 So, once this leaked, there would be all of these stories about the rider, and how Van Halen were a big bunch of pampered stars.

-Here’s the thing, this also became a headache for Hersheys, that makes MnMs.
-When the fans of Van Halen heard about the no Brown MnMs, they actually petitioned Hershey’s to remove the Brown colored candy.
+Here’s the thing, this also became a headache for Hersheys, that makes M&Ms. When the fans of Van Halen heard about the no Brown M&Ms, they actually petitioned Hershey’s to remove the Brown colored candy.
 The fans would send back letters with brown M&Ms taped to the letter, or boxes full of Brown M&Ms.

 So, imagine you are a food scientist at Hershey’s.
 (Pass out the worksheet).
 Your boss from Marketing comes up to you.
 They are getting harassed by Van Halen fans, and they are worried that there is something wrong with the brown M&Ms, that somehow it tastes different from the other M&Ms.